 - 1) Conforms, with modifications, to the definition of gross income in IRC Section 61 for purposes of the PIT Law.
 (R&TC Section 17071.) - 2) Generally conforms to the existing federal deduction of interest paid on a qualified education loan, with a maximum deduction of \$2,500. - 3) Conforms to IRC Section 108(f)(5) relating to the special rule for discharges in 2021 through 2025.
-(R&TC Section 17144.8.) - 4) Authorizes a stand-alone exclusion from gross income, mirrored on the federal exclusion, for amounts received by an employee from an employer for tuition, fees, books, supplies, and equipment under the employer's educational assistance program, up to \$5,250.
-(R&TC Section 17151).

-- 5) Excludes from gross income any loan amount repaid by the U.S. Secretary of Education or canceled pursuant to Section 1087e(e) of Title 20 of the United States Code relating to income-contingent repayment.
+(R&TC Section 17144.8.) - Authorizes a stand-alone exclusion from gross income, mirrored on the federal exclusion, for amounts received by an employee from an employer for tuition, fees, books, supplies, and equipment under the employer's educational assistance program, up to \$5,250.
+(R&TC Section 17151). - 5) Excludes from gross income any loan amount repaid by the U.S. Secretary of Education or canceled pursuant to Section 1087e(e) of Title 20 of the United States Code relating to income-contingent repayment.
 (R&TC Section 17132.11.) - 6) Excludes from gross income amounts received resulting from the Forgivable Loan Program provided by the California State University.
 (R&TC Section 17134.) - Excludes from gross income amounts received resulting from discharged loans for individuals who attended certain for-profit postsecondary institutions.
 (R&TC Section 17144.6.)

-FISCAL EFFECT: The FTB estimates General Fund revenue losses of \$150 million in fiscal year (FY) 2025-26, \$270 million in FY 2026-27, and \$290 million in FY 2027-28.
+FISCAL EFFECT: Regarding the prior version of the bill, the FTB estimated General Fund revenue losses of \$150 million in fiscal year (FY) 2025-26, \$270 million in FY 2026-27, and \$290 million in FY 2027-28.
+An updated revenue estimate of the bill as recently amended is pending; however, the amendments likely result in slightly lower revenue losses than originally estimated.